You are here: Programs & Courses » Master's Programs » Mannheim Master in Management Analytics & AI (Part-Time) » Program Structure and Curriculum

 The Mannheim Master in Management Analytics & AI is organized in modules that build on each other over a period of 24 months.
 This allows you to retain full-time employment throughout the program and apply your newly acquired knowledge directly at your workplace.
 (Click to enlarge the chart)

-In the first part of the program, courses lay the professional foundation in the three core areas: business, methodology and technology.
+In the first part of the program, courses lay the professional foundation in the three core areas: Management Analytics, Analytics Technologies and Analytics Methods.
 After that, courses cover a wide range of topics to help you develop data-driven business models, accelerate change, and improve strategies and decisions.
-Courses include for example Data Science for Business, Artificial Intelligence and Machine Learning Fundamentals, Strategic Management, Organizational Change – Creating a Data-Driven Culture, Blockchain in Business Management, Marketing Analytics, Managing (Big) Data, or Data Ethics.
+Courses include for example Data Science for Business, Artificial Intelligence and Machine Learning Fundamentals, Strategic Management, Organizational Change, Marketing Analytics, Managing (Big) Data, or Data Ethics.

 During your studies, you will acquire a certificate in one of the latest programming languages.
 You can choose between Python and R.